Kunigunda of Halych: First marriage

-Queen and regent of Bohemia
+Dowager Queen

 However, the peace between Bohemia and Hungary ended after 10 years, when Kunigunda's uncle Stephen came to power as the King of Hungary.

 In 1278, King Ottokar tried to recover his lands lost to Rudolph I of Germany in 1276.
 He made allies and collected a large army, but he was defeated by Rudolph and killed at the Battle of Dürnkrut and Jedenspeigen on the March on 26 August 1278.

-Moravia was subdued and its government entrusted to Rudolph's representatives, leaving Kunigunda, now Queen Regent of Bohemia in control of only the province surrounding Prague, while the young Wenceslaus was betrothed and married to one of Rudolph's daughters, Judith.
+Moravia was subdued and its government entrusted to Rudolph's representatives, leaving Kunigunda in control of her castle in Hradec nad Moravicí, while Otto V, Margrave of Brandenburg-Salzwedel became regent of Bohemia and the young Wenceslaus was betrothed and married to one of Rudolph's daughters, Judith.

+Kunigunda then entered into a romantic relationship with Bohemian magnate Záviš of Falkenstein.
+They had one child: